 Given the potential breadth of the literature on hierarchy and its potential impact on the delivery of healthcare, a scoping review was utilised to capture the extent of the available literature.
-We defined the broad scope of this review as 'hierarchy in healthcare organisations', including macro-organisational structures in addition to multiple meso and micro sub-structures, to gauge the strength of research interest and identify insights from the evidence in this field.
-We argue that an expansive focus with particular reference to the gap in research at macro-organisational levels is necessary to scope the field of 'hierarchy in healthcare organisations' in an initial review, following which more granular investigations can be specified.
-Below we follow the steps outlined in the updated JBI guidance for conducting a scoping review (Peters et al., 2020), including the inclusion/exclusion criteria applied, search strategy and results, data extraction and analysis.
-Our search and reporting are also consistent with PRISMA ScR guidance (Tricco et al., 2018).
+We defined the broad scope of this review as 'hierarchy in healthcare organisations', including macroorganisational structures in addition to multiple meso and micro substructures, to gauge the strength of research interest and identify insights from the evidence in this field.
+Below, we follow the steps outlined in the updated Joanna Briggs Institute (JBI) guidance for conducting a scoping review (Peters et al., 2020), including the inclusion/ exclusion criteria applied, search strategy and results, data extraction and analysis.
+Our search and reporting are also consistent with the preferred reporting items for systematic reviews and meta-analyses scoping review (PRISMA ScR) guidance (Tricco et al., 2018).

-A more detailed description of our methodology is included as supplementary material (see supplementary information 1), including details related to our search terms, data extraction and analysis.
-A search was carried out on 28/07/2022 utilising four search databases: Medline, PsycInfo, CINAHL and Scopus.
-The search returned 3,141 results.
-A title and abstract screen left 229 articles.
-After a full text screen and searching the references lists of included papers, 32 papers were left in this review.
+A more detailed description of our methodology is included as the Supporting Information (see Supporting Information 1), including details related to our search terms, data extraction and analysis.
+A search was carried out on 28 July 2022 utilising four search databases: Medline, PsycInfo, CINAHL and Scopus.
+The search returned 3141 results.
+Title and abstract screening 229 articles were left.
+After a full-text screen and searching the references lists of included papers, 32 papers were left in this review.
 Studies were included if they were mixed methods or qualitative and examined social or professional hierarchy as it existed within healthcare organisations and were carried out in clinical settings or the context of patient care.
-A summary of this process is outlined in a PRSIMA flow diagram (see supplementary information 1).
+A summary of this process is outlined in a PRISMA flow diagram (see Supporting Information 2).